Archdiocese of New York condemns funeral of trans activist and celebrates a mass of reparation

 “New York’s LGBTQ+ community has lost a champion in trans icon Cecilia Gentili,” New York Governor Kathy Hochul said on X, formerly Twitter, following Gentili’s death.

-“I’m an atheist, but I’m always asking God for things,” Gentili said in “Red Ink,” an autobiographical show in which she talked about topics such as her childhood in Argentina and the absence of religious faith.
+“I’m an atheist, but I’m always asking God for things,” Gentili said in “Red Ink,” an autobiographical show in which she talked regarding topics such as her childhood in Argentina and the absence of religious faith.

 A prominent architectural and tourist landmark in the city, St. Patrick’s Cathedral has hosted the funerals of many famous New Yorkers, including Senator Robert F. Kennedy, Babe Ruth, and emergency workers killed in the September 11, 2001, attack.